QuantEcon/lecture-python-intro/lectures/commod_price.md

 We now know that an equilibrium can be obtained by finding a function $p^*$ that satisfies [](eq:dopf).

-It can be shown that, under mild conditions there is exactly on function on
+It can be shown that, under mild conditions there is exactly one function on
 $S$ satisfying [](eq:dopf).

 Moreover, we can compute this function using successive approximation.